kubeflow/website/content/en/docs/about/community.md

 ## Kubeflow Steering Committee

 The [Kubeflow Steering Committee (KSC)](https://github.com/kubeflow/community/blob/master/KUBEFLOW-STEERING-COMMITTEE.md) is the governing body of the Kubeflow project, providing decision-making and oversight pertaining to the Kubeflow project policies, sub-organizations, and financial planning, and defines the project values and structure.
-The list of committee members can be found [here](https://github.com/kubeflow/community/blob/master/KUBEFLOW-STEERING-COMMITTEE.md#committee-members).
-See [contact info](https://github.com/kubeflow/community/blob/master/KUBEFLOW-STEERING-COMMITTEE.md#getting-in-touch) if you'd like to raise any issues to the committee.

 ## Kubeflow Working Groups